JoshBroomberg/easy-jupyter/README.md

 For the commands below to work, you must have the docker daemon turned on.

-- Run `easy-jupyter run-notebook` to run Jupyter notebook locally.
+- Run `easy-jupyter notebook` to run Jupyter notebook locally.
 It should be available at `localhost:8888`.
-- You can also run `easy-jupyter run-lab` to run Jupyter Lab locally.
+- You can also run `easy-jupyter lab` to run Jupyter Lab locally.

 NOTE: the directory in which you run these commands will become the root directory for your notebook server.
 Any changes you make from the notebooks/server will persist in this directory.
 This isn't true for AWS, see section 4 below.